Telenor sells its stake in Thailand's True Corporation for $3.9 billion

-OSLO, Jan 22 : Norway's Telenor said on Thursday it had agreed to sell its stake in Thailand's True Corporation for a total value of about 39 billion Norwegian crowns ($3.92 billion).
+OSLO, Jan 22 : Norway's Telenor said on Thursday it had agreed to sell its 30.3 per cent stake in Thailand's True Corporation for 39 billion Norwegian crowns ($3.92 billion), the company's second divestment from Asian markets in recent months.

 True is one of Thailand's biggest telecom operators with around 60 million customers.

+"With the completion of the sale of Telenor Pakistan in December, and the agreement to sell our shares in True we have taken big steps in delivering on that strategy," Telenor CEO Benedicte Schilbred Fasmer said in a statement.

+The divestment is expected to boost Telenor's return on capital employed and also underpins the company's goal of focusing more of its business in the Nordic region, it said.

-"The transaction is subject to customary conditions and is expected to close within a few months," Telenor said in a statement.
+"The transaction is subject to customary conditions and is expected to close within a few months," Telenor said in its statement.

 ($1 = 9.9484 Norwegian crowns)